A facelift can help restore a youthful appearance.

 After draping the skin over the uplifted contours, Dr. Dawes will trim away any excess skin before closing with sutures.
 A second incision may be made under the chin to improve the aging appearance of the neck.

 The recovery time is about two to four weeks.
-Final results will be long-lasting, but swelling may take several months to dissipate, and incision lines up to six months to refine and fade.
+Final results will be long-lasting, but swelling may take several months to dissipate, and incision lines up to six months to fade.
 Bruising may be extensive.
 It will be worst at 3-4 days and may persist for up to 3 weeks.
 Avoid prolonged exposure to sun and heat for three months to prevent swelling of your face.
 Diligent sun protection and a healthy lifestyle will help maintain and extend your rejuvenated appearance.

 Today’s improvements in methods used by Dr. Dawes and other surgeons also delivers a much more natural-looking rejuvenation compared with the former stretched look often associated with poorly done facelifts.
 Depending on the method used and the areas targeted, you can expect a noticeable firming of your skin, reduction of lines and creases, removal of loose skin, and an overall younger, refreshed facial appearance.